What you need to know before you apply for New Zealand citizenship1 Oct 2024

 Eligibility exceptions for children

-Children aged 15 years and under do not have to meet the presence requirement if they are applying with a parent who does meet this requirement.
+All children aged 15 years and under do not have to meet the presence requirement:

 How long does it take?